dtaht/blog-cerowrt/content/post/bufferbloat_on_the_backbone.md

 ````

 I have long feared that TCP's behaviors in the mass are no longer governed by
-loss, but by the senders exceeding there minimum or maximum window, that
+loss, but by the senders exceeding their minimum or maximum window; that
-congestion control, as we knew it, is broken everywhere, even along the internet
+congestion control, as we knew it, is broken everywhere, even along the Internet
 backbone.

 Also: Level3 has a lot of asymmetric traffic, and one thing that I'd like to see
-more measurement sites do is measure one way delays, not just RTT, through various
+more measurement sites do is measure one way delays (OWD), not just RTT, through various
 providers.
 We have tools to do this -
 notably [owamp](http://software.internet2.edu/owamp/) - and a new bufferbloat
 project one called [irtt](https://github.com/peteheist/irtt).